specklesystems/speckle-docs-OLD/user/excel.md

 :::tip IMPORTANT 🙌

-Our Excel Connector is currently in early alpha, please use at your own risk!
+The Speckle connector for Excel Connector is currently in early alpha, help us get to a stable release by reporting all the 🐛 you may find!

 :::